 - The prevalence of coronavirus (COVID-19) has decreased, the NHS Test and Trace system is up and running and they are clear about the measures that need to be in place to create safer environments within schools. - Returning to school is vital for children's education and for their wellbeing. - The risk to children themselves of becoming severely ill from coronavirus (COVID-19) to be very low and there are negative health impacts of being out of school. - Whilst it is not possible to ensure a totally risk-free environment, the Office of National Statistics' analysis on coronavirus (COVID-19) related deaths linked to occupations suggests that staff in educational settings tend not to be at any greater risk from the disease than many other occupations.
 There is no evidence that children transmit the disease any more than adults. - Given the improved position, the balance of risk is now overwhelmingly in favour of children returning to school.
-For the vast majority of children, the benefits of being back in school far outweigh the very low risk from coronavirus (COVID-19), and the 2 July guidance explains the steps schools need to take to reduce risks still further.
+For the vast majority of children, the benefits of being back in school far outweigh the very low risk from coronavirus (COVID-19), and the 2 July guidance explains the steps schools need to take to reduce risks still further. - From 8 March guidance further explains that it remains very important for children to attend school, to support their wellbeing and education.

-This risk assessment has considered how Pitsford School should operate using the 2 July guidance, the Governors and Senior Leadership Team consider control measures set out to be appropriate within the guidance for the return to school from September 2020.
+This risk assessment has considered how Pitsford School should operate using the latest guidance, the Governors and Senior Leadership Team consider control measures set out to be appropriate within the guidance for the return to school from September 2020.